mathesar-foundation/mathesar-wiki/design/specs/table-import.md

 #### Import Summary (Total Records, Columns)

-This has a small summary like number of rows, records etc. The missing data link will take them to the first row that has missing data(Not sure that is possible technically TBD).
-Similarly the duplicate column link takes the user to the first duplicate column(Not sure that is possible technically TBD).
+This has a small summary like number of rows, records etc. The number of missing data and duplicated columns is present on the confirmation view.
+Although user can ignore those warnings and table can be confirmed as is.

 #### Options